 - Carcinoid tumors: are formed in the lining of the intestines and are often slow-growing.

-- Lymphomas: they are a disease of the immune system that can originate inside the intestines.
+- Lymphomas: are a disease of the immune system that can originate inside the intestines.

 The small intestine is a long, coiled tube that channels digested food from the stomach into the colon (the large intestine).

-Abdominal pain accompanied by nausea and vomiting may be signs of an intestinal obstruction.
+Abdominal pain accompanied by nausea and vomiting may indicate intestinal obstruction.
 In this case, you may require immediate medical attention.
 Often, surgery is necessary to eliminate the blockage.

 In rare cases, the tumor can cause a perforation in the intestinal wall, causing the contents to spill into the abdominal cavity.
 This will also cause intense pain and vomiting.